 Unwinding a ROBS

 Determining what your company is worth can be accomplished by performing an appraisal of the business assets and current stock price.
-Businesses that are insolvent must be able to provide financial documents that support a stock valuation of $0.
+Insolvent businesses must be able to provide financial documents that support a stock valuation of $0.

 Part of terminating the retirement plan requires proper notice to be given to all plan participants.
 Additional paperwork may also need to be filed depending on where you are located and the specific details of your business.
 You can learn more in our guide on how to terminate a ROBS 401(k) plan.